linkdotnet/tips-and-tricks/docs/advanced/arraypool.md

 # ArrayPool
 An `ArrayPool` is a reusable memory pool which tries to decrease garbage collection and memory pressure and therefore enables better performance.
 Using the array pool normally consists out of three parts:

- * Renting some array from the `ArrayPool`
+ * Renting some array from the `ArrayPool`.
- * Doing something with the array
+ * Doing something with the array.
  * Returning the rented array back to the `ArrayPool`.

 As seen by the pattern it is most useful when a lot of smaller arrays are needed in a short time.
 The major downside of an `ArrayPool` is that the consumer is now responsible to give back the memory instead of the GC.